OISF/suricata/doc/userguide/output/eve/eve-json-output.rst

             # payload-buffer-size: 4kb # max size of payload buffer to output in eve-log
             # payload-printable: yes   # enable dumping payload in printable (lossy) format
             # packet: yes              # enable dumping of packet (without stream segments)
+            # http-body: yes           # enable dumping of http body in Base64
+            # http-body-printable: yes # enable dumping of http body in printable format
             metadata: yes              # add L7/applayer fields, flowbit and other vars to the alert

 Alternatively to the `metadata` key it is also possible to select the application